InterWorks-Public/Date-Engineering-Documentation-Guide/02_High_Level_Overview/Business_Context_and_Objectives.md

 ---

 ## 3. Inventory of Resources
 List the **people, tools, and documents** available for the project.
+ADD ACRONYMS TO THE TABLE AS A SEPARATE COLUMN AS WELL

 ### **Personnel**
 | **Name** | **Organization** | **Role** | **Contact Information** |